Key information, entry requirement and fees

 1 March 2022: Application deadline 25 January 2022

 1 October 2022: Application deadline 23 August 2022.

 Duration: Two periods of 4 months each

-- Have been registered for at least 2 years before commencing their clinical placement.
+- Have a degree in Optometry, and have been registered for at least two years before commencing their clinical placement.

 - Have up-to-date knowledge and experience in their intended area of practice.
 This could be relevant experience obtained in the hospital eye service, at a specialist eyecare practice or in a shared care scheme.
 After completing the theoretical training, optometrists are required to undertake a clinical placement under the supervision of an ophthalmologist and pass a final examination set by the College of Optometrists.